graphql-aspnet/graphql-aspnet.github.io/docs/reference/graph-controller.md

 ```

 ## Request
-The field request that initiated the action method call
+The field request generated via the execution pipeline.
+It contains all the necessary information used by graphql to resolve the current field.

 ```csharp
 public class CharacterController : GraphController